MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 > - (Workload architecture) **Improve workload security posture with built-in policies**.
 To assess Azure Arc VMs that run on Azure Stack HCI, you can apply built-in policies via the security benchmark, Azure Update Manager, or the Azure Policy guest configuration extension.
 You can use various policies to check the following conditions:
 >
 >   - Log Analytics agent installation
->   - Out-of-date system updates or security patches
+>   - Out-of-date system updates that need to be up to date with the latest security patches
 >   - Vulnerability assessment and potential mitigations
 >   - Use of secure communication protocols